 There are no two ways about it: Netflix has had a tough year but is still absolutely dominating the streaming video market.
 According to the Q2 2022 figures, Netflix now has approximately 220 million global paid memberships, and remains the largest premium video on-demand service in the world.

-For perspective, Netflix competitor Hulu ended 2019 with over 30 million subscribers.
-While researching the use of VPNs to unblock Netflix access for travelers and those stuck at home for a while we struggled to find a really comprehensive source of Netflix statistics, facts and figures so decided to compile our own.
+For perspective, Netflix competitor Hulu ended Q2 of 2022 with 45.6 million subscribers in total.
+While researching the use of VPNs to securely access Netflix, we struggled to find a really comprehensive source of Netflix statistics, facts, and figures so decided to compile our own.

 Netflix is a fairly multi-faceted company.
 With so much attention pouring its way, industry observers have been collecting reams of data on the company for over a decade now.
 Most Netflix facts and stats focus heavily on the company’s growth numbers and market value, but there’s much more to the streaming service than that.
 And not all of it paints a rosy picture for the company.

 What numbers matter most for the streaming giant?
-Here are 60+ Netflix stats and facts that reveal just how big Netflix has become.
+Here are 50+ Netflix stats and facts that reveal just how big Netflix has become.

 4. The company is older than most users realize